 - How much of the traffic is being served from the HTTP cache?

-Seravo has provided HTTP level caching as a standard feature for its customers since 2014.
+Seravo has provided HTTP level caching as a standard feature for its customers since 2014 in every webhosting plan.
 These days most other providers have implemented at least some level of HTTP caching in their environments, provided they are making an effort to keep up with modern practices and technologies, such as NGINX and Varnish.
 Cloudflare might have a significant performance impact on a site that is hosted by a provider whose servers have no HTTP level caching, but in that case activating Cloudflare is not really solving the underlying problem.

 If a WordPress page has been recorded in a HTTP level cache it can be served lightning fast by the HTTP caching server with a load time of just approximately 1-5 milliseconds.
 The arrival of the cached data to the visitor depends on the size of the web page, as well as the speed and latency of the network connection.
 Cloudflare has servers all over the world, thus the latency is always small.
 We made some measurements from a laptop in our Tampere office and you can see the latency measurements in the table below.